What is the International Human Rights Clinic?

 At the cutting edge of education and advocacy, the International Human Rights Clinic is a force driving tangible change in human rights.

-Students are involved in all aspects of their projects—conceptualizing goals and formulating strategies, interviewing witnesses and experts, researching and drafting reports, treaties, and legal briefs, and presenting findings before courts and international bodies.
-We employ a variety of lawyering methods tailored to the needs of each project, such as advocacy, strategic litigation, research and analysis, norm building and treaty drafting, and documentation and reporting.
+Students are at the heart of our Clinic and involved in all aspects of their projects—conceptualizing goals and formulating strategies, researching and drafting reports and legal briefs, interviewing witnesses and stakeholders, and presenting findings before courts and international bodies.
+Students work in small teams under the close supervision of expert clinicians, who provide guidance, mentorship, and continual feedback.
+Our work is carried out in partnership with leading international, grassroots, and movement-based organizations across the globe, as well as communities and individuals directly affected by abuse.
 Project work is informed by clinical seminars that combine case studies, role plays, interactions with practitioners and community members, critical reflection, and workshops of clinical projects.

 Clinical Human Rights Practice

-The International Human Rights Clinic’s docket draws on clinicians’ established expertise and networks in six broad areas, while remaining dynamic and responsive to emerging needs and the evolving field.
-Our practice includes: accountability and remedies, armed conflict and civilian protection, climate justice and the environment, gender, race, and non-discrimination, protecting fundamental freedoms, and social & economic justice.
-The Clinic employs a variety of lawyering methods that are tailored to the needs of each project, such as research and analysis, advocacy, strategic litigation, norm building and treaty drafting, and documentation and reporting.
+IHRC’s docket draws on our clinicians’ established expertise and networks in six broad thematic areas, while remaining responsive to emerging needs and the evolving field: (1) accountability & remedies, (2) armed conflict & civilian protection, (3) climate justice & the environment, (4) gender, race & non-discrimination, (5) protecting fundamental freedoms, and (6) social & economic justice.

 The International Human Rights Clinic is offered in the Fall and Spring semesters.
 You can learn about the required clinical course component, clinical credits and the clinical registration process by reading the course catalog description and exploring the links in this section.